Sometimes When it Rains

 Summary of Sometimes When it Rains

 • “Sometimes When it Rains” As a Representative of Apartheid Life in Camps: Although it is hard to detect the loyalty of the poet in the opening lines, it becomes clear when she states of “When will I grow up?” that she longs to become an adult.
-However, the phenomenon of rain, a natural event, becomes specific for the children and the people on account of their circumstances.
-Whereas the first stanza presents the poet thinking of herself, the second shows her thinking about her future and the third goes on to see how she sees the animals.
-She moves to her own activities how they used to go to schools and cross the river in the rain and then fill their drums as it used to become easy for them to have a lot of drinking water.
-Simultaneously, she says that it used to cause people a lot of problems in collecting food, living in shanties, giving birth to children, and even leading a life in the camps like the prisoners.
+Although rain is a natural phenomenon, it holds great significance for children and people due to their unique circumstances.
+The first stanza depicts the poet’s introspection, whereas the second stanza portrays her contemplation of the future, and the third stanza delves into her perception of the animals.
+She moves to her own activities, how they used to go to schools and cross the river in the rain and then fill their drums as it used to become easy for them to have a lot of drinking water.
+She claims that in the past, it posed several difficulties for people such as obtaining food, residing in inadequate housing, giving birth to children, and surviving in the camps similar to prisoners.

 literary devices permit writers to choose their words to suit their style.
 Gcina Mhlophe, too, has used some literary devices in the poem “Sometimes When it Rains” whose analysis is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Sometimes when it rains”, the sound of /i/ in “I think of times” and the sound of /o/ in “And cross the river after school.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /ai/ in “And think of times when as a child”.

-2. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/, /n/ and /m/ in “Carry the small bundles of uniforms and / books” and the sound of /s/ and /r/ in “Rains for days without break.”
+2. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sounds of /l/, /s/ and /m/ in “Carry the small bundles of uniforms and the sound of /r/ in “When it would rain hard for hours”.

 I think of life prisoners